Tellurium hexafluoride

 Tellurium hexafluoride is the inorganic compound of tellurium and fluorine with the chemical formula TeF6.
-It is a colorless, highly toxic gas with an unpleasant odor.
+It is a colorless and highly toxic gas with an unpleasant odor.

 Preparation

 Tellurium hexafluoride can be prepared by treating tellurium with fluorine gas at 150 °C. It can also be prepared by fluorination of TeO3 with bromine trifluoride.
 Upon heating, TeF4 disproportionates to give TeF6 and Te.

 Properties

 Tellurium hexafluoride is a highly symmetric octahedral molecule.
 Its physical properties resemble those of the hexafluorides of sulfur and selenium.
 It is less volatile, however, due to the increase in polarizability.
 At temperatures below −38 °C, tellurium hexafluoride condenses to a volatile white solid.

 Reactivity

-Unlike SF6, tellurium hexafluoride is not chemically inert.
+Tellurium hexafluoride is much more chemically reactive than SF6.
 For example, TeF6 slowly hydrolyzes to Te(OH)6: